bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

 ### Introduction

 RxJava is a specific implementation of reactive programming for Java and Android that is influenced by functional programming.
+- It favors _function composition_.
+- Avoidance of _global state_ and _side effects_.
-It favors _function composition_, _avoidance of global state and side effects_, and _thinking in streams_ to compose asynchronous and event-based programs.
+- _Thinking in streams_ to compose asynchronous and event-based programs.

 It begins with the _observer pattern_ of producer/consumer callbacks and extends it with dozens of operators that allow _composing_, _transforming_, _scheduling_, _throttling_, _error handling_, and _lifecycle management_.

-Reactive programming focused on _reacting to changes_, such as data values or events.
+Reactive programming focused on _reacting to change_, such as data values or events.
 It can and often is done imperatively.
 A callback is an approach to reactive programming done imperatively.

-Reactive-functional programming is an approach to programming—an abstraction on top of imperative systems—that allows us to program asynchronous and event-driven use cases without having to think like the computer itself and imperatively define the complex interactions of state, particularly across thread and network boundaries.
-Useful when it comes to asynchronous and event-driven systems (because concurrency and parallelism are involved).
-It's hard to write high-performance, efficient, scalable, and correct concurrent software.
+Reactive extension it is not Functional Reactive Programming (FRP), read [here](https://stackoverflow.com/questions/1028250/what-is-functional-reactive-programming/1030631#1030631).

 Reactive-functional programming try to solve concurrency and parallelism problems.
 More colloquially, it is solving callback hell.